DouglasNeuroInformatics/libnest/README.md

 ## Contributing

 We welcome contributions!
 If you're interested in improving the library or adding new features, please refer to our contribution guide.

-## License

-Copyright (C) 2024 Douglas Neuroinformatics Platform

-This program is free software: you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0.